OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-14.md

 ## 2 Samuel 14:28

-Now Absalom lived two full years in Jerusalem, and did not see the king’s face.
+Absalom remained in Jerusalem for two complete years without seeing the king’s face.

 ## 2 Samuel 14:29